-Problems with mineral metabolism linked with kidney disease progressionDecember 13th, 2012 in Diseases, Conditions, Syndromes /
+Problems with mineral metabolism linked with kidney disease progressionDecember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Abnormalities of mineral metabolism worsen with progressive chronic kidney disease (CKD) and are linked with a higher risk for kidney failure among African Americans, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The findings suggest that measuring mineral metabolites may be a useful way to determine a CKD patient's prognosis, and targeting mineral metabolites may help slow progression of the disease.

 It is often difficult for physicians to differentiate which patients with CKD will go on to develop advanced stages of the disease and which will remain more stable over time.
 They do know that CKD tends to progress more rapidly to kidney failure in African Americans than in Caucasians and that disordered mineral metabolism—which occurs when failing kidneys do not maintain the proper levels of minerals in the blood—is more severe among African Americans with CKD.
 This might partially explain the accelerated progression of their disease.